 Why Omaha?
 Dr. Linda Ford, a local physician affiliated with IOM, was matched with the family as a medical caseworker and mentor.
 Zorana says Ford was her “main moral support” when she first arrived.
 “She showed me how to live on my own.
 She was a great help.”

-Ford arranged for the family to live at the home of Dr. Dan Halm and at her urging Zorana, and attorney in Saravejo, earned a para-legal degree at UNO while working part-time jobs.
+Ford arranged for the family to live at the home of Dr. Dan Halm and at her urging Zorana, an attorney in Saravejo, earned a para-legal degree at UNO while working part-time jobs.
 Zorana now works full-time at Mutual of Omaha.
-Ford says the contacts Zorana made drink her own refugee experience have aided other Bosnians in settling here, including Rusmir’s sister and brother-in-law.
+Ford says the contacts Zorana made here as a result of her own refugee experience have aided other Bosnians in settling here, including Rusmir’s sister and brother-in-law.
 Since moving her family to the Woodcreek Apartments, Zorana has guided 12 other refugee families there.

 Barbarism, Heroism and Sacrifice

 Meanwhile, Rusmir, who as a young man served in the Yugoslav equivalent of the CIA, had joined Hari and others in mobilizing the local Bosnian Army, It was a civilian army comprised of Muslims, Croats and Serbs, They lacked even the most basic supplies.
 Uniforms were improvised from sleeping bags.
 Many soldiers fought in athletic shoes.
 Shelling and sniper fire continued day and night.
 The streets and outlying areas were a grim no-man’s land.
 The only respite was an occasional cease-fire or relief convoy.